enricoros/fotowall/README.markdown

 * (Work In Progress) More properties in the top bar
 * FotowallFile
 * Arnaud's Undo/Redo system
-* modeinfo-per-scene, real resizing of scenes based on modeinfo, support for larger scenes
-  * zooming?
-* Text shaking
 * Wordcloud editor

 Done: